neondatabase/website/content/docs/guides/prisma-migrate.md

 ## Prisma Migrate with PgBouncer

 Prisma Migrate requires a direct connection to the database.
 It does not support connection pooling with PgBouncer.
-Attempting to run Prisma Migrate commands such as `prisma migrate dev` with a pooled connection causes the following error:
+Attempting to run Prisma Migrate commands, such as `prisma migrate dev`, with a pooled connection causes the following error:

 ```text
 Error undefined: Database error